statement

 I use abstract sculpture to explore bias and faulty perception as byproducts of a monocultural upbringing.
 At its core, my practice is a dismantling of the dogma of my childhood.
 The daughter of a horse trainer in Texas, I was raised with little awareness of the world beyond my town and church.
 My exposure to different cultures and viewpoints came later while living in France and Japan.

 A metaphor for my yearning to bridge cultural gaps in understanding, my work combines materials that tell my life story.
 Denim clothing and horse hair represent my childhood in Texas.
 Cotton muslin – a fashion prototyping staple – is representative of my decade living in Paris and working in couture.
-The use of sumi ink, washi paper and tatami grass is a nod to the three years I spent living in Japan.
+The use of sumi ink, kimono silk, and tatami grass is a nod to the three years I spent living in Japan.
 And finally, the feather-like protrusions and drone-like fins I affix to many of my sculptures are made of thermoplastic, a versatile and shape-shifting material that represents my current life in New York City where people are free to take many forms.

 Goose Flight, 2024